asminpaudel141/java-100program/README.md

 # 49.Write a java program to swap 2 no without using 3rd variable.
 # 50.Write a java program to swap 2 no without using 3rd variable.
 # 51.Write a java program to swap 2 no without using 3rd variable.
+# 52.Write a java program to swap 2 no without using 3rd variable.